20 Cute & Easy Pool Hairstyles to Try This Summer

 Ponytail with Headband

-A simple ponytail paired with a headband is a quick and effective pool hairstyle.
-The ponytail keeps hair secured, while the headband prevents flyaways and keeps strands away from the face.
-It’s ideal for active swimming or lounging, and a water-resistant headband adds an extra layer of practicality.
+A ponytail with a headband is quick and practical.
+The ponytail holds hair together, while the headband keeps strands off the face.
+This is great for swimming laps.

 Claw Clip Updo